HypeCheck

 Red Flags to Watch For

-• Nearly all research is from cell cultures or animal models — human clinical evidence is essentially absent in the provided data
+• Nearly all evidence comes from cell cultures and animal studies — human clinical trial data is essentially absent in the provided research

-• Doses used in rat studies (250–500 mg/kg body weight) do not translate directly to human supplement doses
+• Dose used in animal studies (250–500 mg/kg body weight) does not translate directly to human supplement doses on product labels

 Research Sources